-- Another option is Beginex, a UX design bootcamp with part-time courses.
+- Similarly, Beginex, Memorisely, and Miami Ad School are UX design bootcamps with part-time courses.

 - Students seeking real work opportunities can also look into Gymnasium, a design resource that hosts courses and tutorials in UX design.
 Many of their courses are offered for free.

 - An affordable program with self-paced learning, Coursera offers UX design courses taught by professors at accredited universities.

 - Students looking for 1-on-1 mentorship can consider Thinkful, a bootcamp with tracks in UX/UI design, software engineering, and data science.